cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 {% badge /img/badges/leonard-kleinrock-dissertation.png 140 https://www.lk.cs.ucla.edu/data/files/Kleinrock/Information%20Flow%20in%20Large%20Communication%20Nets.pdf %}

-Most agree that the internet was created in the 1960s by [ARPANET](https://en.wikipedia.org/wiki/ARPANET), a research project supported by the [DARPA](https://en.wikipedia.org/wiki/DARPA) US agency.[^2]
+Most sources agree that the internet was created in the 1960s by [ARPANET](https://en.wikipedia.org/wiki/ARPANET), a research project supported by the [DARPA](https://en.wikipedia.org/wiki/DARPA) agency in the United States.[^2]
 The concept of the internet itself dates back to the first paper about packet switching written in 1961 by the american engineer [Leonard Kleinrock](https://www.lk.cs.ucla.edu/index.html).
 In his PhD thesis titled “Information Flow in Large Communication Nets”, he proposed a network of computers that could send data to each other.
 And that's what the internet is at its core.